fmqa/elisp-snippets/README.md

 ![Foreground selection](.assets/ircfmt-1.png?raw=true "Foreground color selection")
 ![Background selection](.assets/ircfmt-2.png?raw=true "Background color selection")

+## erc-tts.el

+Pipes Erc messages to a TTS program.

+Use via `M-x erc-tts-start`.
+The "TTS program" must be a executable that reads lines to speak on STDIN and outputs sound to your system's preferred sound sink.

 ## mpris2.el

 Defines an interactive `mpris2-yank-current-track` function that inserts the current [MPRIS2](https://mpris2.readthedocs.io/en/latest/) track & artist name at point.